 ETH Consensus System

-So ethereum is currently operating on a hybrid of proof of work and proof of stake basis.
+So ethereum is currently operating on a hybrid of proof of work basis but will soon move to proof of stake basis under the Ethereum 2.0 initiative.
 According to Wikipedia “Proof-of-stake (PoS) is a type of algorithm by which a cryptocurrency blockchain network aims to achieve distributed consensus.
 In PoS-based cryptocurrencies, the forger of the next block gets selected via various combinations of random selection and wealth or age (i.e., the stake).
 In contrast, the algorithm of proof-of-work (PoW) based cryptocurrencies (such as bitcoin) uses computationally intensive puzzles to validate transactions and create new blocks (i.e., mining)”.
-So this should give us a brief idea of how the mechanism of pow and pos algorithms work.
+So this should give us a brief idea of how the mechanism of POW and POS algorithms work.
 And for further understanding of the consensus system and algorithm of ethereum, this is where you need to go.

 Now this, in a nutshell, means that smart contracts run on an if this then that basis, i.e., If X event happens then only, Y should happen.
 Otherwise, nothing should get triggered just like if you don’t touch the first piece of the domino then the other parts would also stand still and vice-versa.